-Shelby Trevor enjoys a diverse career as a musician and educator.
+Shelby Trevor enjoys a diverse career as a classical musician, folk musician, educator, and sound healer; committed to promoting a love of music and a love of life to all members of our global community.
 As a culmination of his work as an educator and a performer, Shelby founded the Amelia Island Community String Orchestra in 2015.
 The group consists of advanced students, both young and amateur adults, as well as professional players.
 The AICSO performs seasonally.
 Mr. Trevor's role integrates leadership and performance skills as he directs the orchestra, leading rehearsals, but from the chair of the concertmaster.
 The orchestra does not perform, nor rehearse with an active conductor.
 There is an emphasis on learning to coordinate by listening, watching and depending on fellow group members, (as professional orchestral and ensemble musicians do) in the true spirit of chamber music.
 Shelby also frequently performs with AICSO as soloist.

 In other roles as an educator, Shelby is the violin instructor for the Amelia Island Chamber Music Festival’s String Education Program, as well as Arts Alive Nassau's after school education program.
 Both provide free after school music classes in Nassau County.
 Shelby has a private studio which he schedules students and chamber ensembles for weekly sessions.